lordochola/mdsSpacer/README.md

 # mdsSpacer
-OpenSCAD script for a customizeable PCB standoff spacer
+OpenSCAD script for a parametric customizeable PCB standoff spacer

+This project is also available as a Thingiverse Customizer-enabled part at: http://www.thingiverse.com/thing:1360337